Working to feed New Haveners experiencing hunger is central to YHHAP's mission. Here are our three projects to help:

 II.)
 Kitchen to Kitchen (K2k)

 Whereas the Yale Community Kitchen operates on Friday and Saturday nights, K2K plays a key role in DESK's services the rest of the week.
 K2K volunteers deliver leftover food from Yale Dining Halls to DESK every afternoon from Monday to Thursday.

 As registered Dwight Hall drivers, our K2K volunteers sign up for shifts between 2-4 p.m. one day of the week and deliver anywhere from two to ten trays of leftover food to the soup kitchen daily.
 To join our team, email the project heads with your K2K enthusiasm!

 The location is approximately the same as Yale Community Kitchen.

 III.)
 Restaurant Rescue

 The Restaurant Rescue Project (RRP) aims to reduce food waste in New Haven restaurants.
 By partnering with receivers such as halfway houses and soup kitchens, RRP saves foods that would otherwise be thrown away at the end of each working day.
 RRP shift-runners transfer food from restaurants on a daily basis, saving on average 100 pounds every week.

 about the rescue

-Then-freshman Annie Cheng saw a way to alleviate the loss of food donations from BRED by rescuing food from local restaurants.
+In January 2017, then-freshman Annie Cheng saw a way combat food injustice through sustsainable measures by rescuing food from local restaurants.
 An employee of Chipotle, Annie witnessed first-hand the food waste that is often a byproduct of commercial food preparation in the restaurant industry.